-3.10 The Entity shall promptly notify the Sponsor if a Competent Authority informs the Entity of an inspection/audit notice regarding the Trial, and unless expressly denied by the Competent Authority, the Entity shall authorise the Sponsor to attend, while at the same time providing the Sponsor with all written communications received and/or sent for the purposes of, or as a result of, the inspection/audit.
+3.9 The Entity shall promptly notify the Sponsor if a Competent Authority informs the Entity of an inspection/audit notice regarding the Trial, and unless expressly denied by the Competent Authority, the Entity shall authorise the Sponsor to attend, while at the same time providing the Sponsor with all written communications received and/or sent for the purposes of, or as a result of, the inspection/audit.
 Such activities shall not in any way prejudice the performance of the Entity's ordinary institutional activities.

-3.11 The Entity and the Sponsor shall ensure that biological samples (blood, urine, saliva, etc.) from participants involved in the Trial under this Agreement shall be used exclusively for the Trial that is the subject of this Agreement, or for any sub-studies included in the protocol and subject to the participant’s informed consent, in accordance with applicable law.
-Any retention and subsequent use are subject to obtaining specific informed consent from the participant (or from the parent/legal guardian), the favourable opinion of the competent Ethics Committee, and shall be carried out within the limits and safeguards provided for by applicable laws and by the guidance referred to in Article 1, paragraph 1(b), of Legislative Decree No. 52 of 14 May 2019.
+3.10 The Entity and the Sponsor shall ensure that biological samples (blood, urine, saliva, etc.) from participants involved in the Trial under this Agreement shall be used exclusively for the Trial that is the subject of this Agreement, or for any sub-studies included in the protocol and subject to the participant’s informed consent, in accordance with applicable law.
+Any retention and subsequent use are subject to obtaining specific informed consent from the participant (or from the parent/legal guardian), the favourable opinion of the competent Ethics Committee, and shall be carried out within the limits and safeguards provided for by applicable laws, including the legislation on the protection of personal data and by the guidance referred to in Article 1, paragraph 1(b), of Legislative Decree No. 52 of 14 May 2019.

 Art.
 4 – Investigational Medicinal Products – Materials and Services

-4.1 The Sponsor undertakes to provide the Entity, free of charge, for the entire duration of the Trial and in quantities necessary and sufficient for its proper conduct, the pharmaceutical product(s) subject of the Trial (_____), as well as any additional medicinal products provided for in the Trial Protocol, including those intended to be used in association or in combination with each other where the subject of the study concerns the combined use of multiple medicinal products (hereinafter collectively referred to as the “Investigational Medicinal Products”).
-The Sponsor further undertakes to bear in full, at its own exclusive expense, the costs relating to the supply of the auxiliary medicinal products and of the background therapy, meaning the standard of care provided for the condition under investigation, where such therapy is included, in accordance with the Trial Protocol, among the elements subject to comparison within the different therapeutic strategies assessed in the study.
+4.1 The Sponsor undertakes to provide the Entity, free of charge, for the entire duration of the Trial and in quantities necessary and sufficient for its proper conduct, the pharmaceutical product(s) subject of the Trial (_____), as well as any additional medicinal products provided for in the Trial Protocol (insert list where appropriate), including those intended to be used in association or in combination with each other where the subject of the study concerns the combined use of multiple medicinal products (hereinafter collectively referred to as the “Investigational Medicinal Products”).
+The Sponsor further undertakes to bear in full, at its own exclusive expense, the costs relating to the supply of the auxiliary medicinal products and of the background therapy (insert list where appropriate), meaning the standard of care provided for the condition under investigation, where such therapy is included, in accordance with the Trial Protocol, among the elements subject to comparison within the different therapeutic strategies assessed in the study.
 To this end, the Sponsor shall directly supply the aforementioned medicinal products; where this is not possible or not feasible, the Sponsor undertakes to reimburse the Entity for the related costs incurred for their procurement.
 It is understood that the above shall be carried out in compliance with applicable legislation in force, including the Guidelines on regulatory simplification and elements of decentralisation for the conduct of clinical trials of medicinal products in compliance with Regulation (EU) No. 536/2014, approved by AIFA under Determination No. 424/2024.
 The quantities of the Investigational Medicinal Products, auxiliary medicinal products and background therapy to be borne by the Sponsor shall be adequate to the number of participants treated.
 The receipt and tracking of the medicinal products shall be carried out in accordance with GCP.
 Background therapies not included in the therapeutic strategies under comparison shall remain the responsibility of the Entity.
 The Sponsor further undertakes to provide, at its own expense, any other materials necessary for the conduct of the Trial (hereinafter "Materials"), as well as the laboratory, diagnostic or monitoring tests related to the use of the Investigational Medicinal Products or to the primary and secondary endpoints of the Trial (hereinafter "Services").